dsk319/devsecops/online-invoicing-system-master/README.md

 * Changing the options/behavior of any table/field in your application.
 * For more details, check [the AppGini tutorials](https://bigprof.com/appgini/screencasts/).

 You can also perform more advanced customization, like adding reports, changing validation rules, adding business logic, ... etc. through hooks.
 Please refer to the [hooks documentation](https://bigprof.com/appgini/help/advanced-topics/hooks) for more details.
-For
+Forn

 _**Contributions to this project are always welcome :)**_